spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/aws-eks.md

 ```

-## Join the nodes created above with the Spinnaker EKS cluster and wait till the
+## Join the nodes with the Spinnaker EKS cluster

 Replace `<spinnaker-role-arn>` with `$AUTH_ARN` and save it as aws-auth-cm.yaml